-The OLAP option to Oracle 10g provides companies with the ability to perform multi-dimensional analysis completely within the context of the Oracle Database.
+The OLAP option to Oracle 10g and 11g provides companies with the ability to perform multi-dimensional analysis completely within the context of the Oracle Database.
 Oracle presents OLAP as a central component of the data warehouse, rather than as an add-on to the database.
 Oracle's implementation of multi-dimensional OLAP data is highly scalable, partitionable, and, as an integral part of the Oracle database, is included in all of the normal backup and maintenance procedures in the database.

-Oracle's OLAP option is implemented through the use of Oracle Analytic Workspaces (AWs), which are created using Oracle's Analytic Workspace Manager (AWM).
+Oracle's OLAP option is implemented through the use of Oracle Analytic Workspaces (AWs), which are created using Oracle's Analytic Workspace Manager (AWM) or Oracle Warehouse Builder (OWB).